Eastern Bluebirds With Fledglings At Oxtongue Lake

-My dad, who lives at Oxtongue Lake in Ontario, had been trying for 15 years to woo a pair of Eastern Bluebirds (Sialia sialis) to nest on his property.
+My dad had been trying for 15 years to woo a pair of Eastern Bluebirds to nest on his property at Oxtongue Lake in Ontario, Canada.
 Not since the year 2000 had he even seen Eastern Bluebirds in the area.
-You can imagine how excited he was this May when a pair showed up and demonstrated interest in one of his homemade nest boxes.
+You can imagine how excited he was when a pair showed up in May 2015 and demonstrated interest in one of his homemade nest boxes.

 My dad, having been in poor health all winter, was housebound for months on end.
 What kept him going was the view of Oxtongue Lake from his front window, watching the daily activity at his bird feeders, anticipating nightly visits from the local Red Fox, and keeping a sharp eye on the various birdhouses around his property, all strategically placed for his viewing pleasure.

 Every time I spoke to my dad on the telephone, he would relate the latest information about the pair of nesting Eastern Bluebirds.
 For close to two weeks, if his memory serves him correctly, the Bluebirds worked diligently to build an appropriate nest in the birdhouse.
 That sounds about right since a female Bluebird usually takes about 10 days to construct a suitable nest.

 Then he related to me that the Eastern Bluebirds were extremely territorial.
 Dad got a chuckle anytime a chipmunk ventured too close to the pole supporting the birdhouse, or even if Blue Jays or other birds decided to use as a perch the Staghorn Sumac directly behind the wooden structure.
 It seemed that any and all birds that foraged in the grass on the front lawn were put the run on by the Bluebirds, and certainly one daring Red Squirrel was mobbed by both adult Bluebirds when it tried to ascend the pole.
 A baffler also helped to deter its progress.